AllenInstitute/scrattch.vis/README.md

 Single-cell RNA-seq visualization tools.

+This package is under heavy development and optimization.

 ## Installation

 All of the dependencies for `scrattch.vis` are available from CRAN.
 You can install scrattch.vis from Github using: